 Earned Value Management (EVM) is a Project Management technique for measuring project performance and progress in an objective manner.
-It’s a key integrating process in the management and oversight of acquisition programs, to include Software Management.
+It’s a key integrating process in the management and oversight of acquisition programs, including Software Management.
 EVM must be applied to manage and control software development and the strategy should be included in the Software Development Plan (SDP).

 In order to facilitate the implementation of EVM for software, the Program Management Office (PMO) should:

 - Ensure the Work Breakdown Structure (WBS) is provided at the lowest level of tasks managed and includes appropriate critical software tasks and milestones tied to the EVM work package level.
-The objective is to establish a program WBS which mirrors the actual product(s) developed:
+The objective is to establish a program WBS that mirrors the actual product(s) developed:

 - Typical WBS elements for software include the Software Specification Review (SSR), Preliminary Design, Preliminary Design Review (PDR), Detailed Design, Critical Design Review (CDR), Code & Unit Test, Integration Test, Software Qualification Test (SQT), System Test, and User/Field Test.

-- It is imperative that preliminary requirements be defined prior to establishing WBS estimates, since the Budgeted Cost of Work Scheduled (BCWS) for software cannot be determined without them.
+- It is imperative that preliminary requirements be defined prior to establishing WBS estimates since the Budgeted Cost of Work Scheduled (BCWS) for software cannot be determined without them.

 - Ensure that all software work is defined in work packages, and that the software work packages are managed and used as the basis for status reporting.
 This includes software work that may occur subsequent to software qualification, such as hardware/software integration and flight test.

 - Assess and understand the impacts or limitations of selected earned value reports such as the Contract Performance Report (CPR), and establish reporting requirements which facilitate the level of software insight desired.